sinnwrig/URP-Fog-Volumes/README.md

 ## Limitations

+#### Unresolvable
 * Does not support DirectX 9 (Desktop GPUs before 2009~2011) or DirectX 11 9.x (DirectX version specifically for Windows Phone and Microsoft Surface RT).
+These shader models are incompatible with dynamic loops which cannot be unrolled.
-* Temporal Reprojection does not work in scene view, and only works when in play mode.
+* Temporal Reprojection is disabled in scene view, and only works when in play mode.
+This is because Unity does not seem to generate consistent motion vectors for the editor view, and causes severe warping/blurring.
 * Temporal Reprojection cannot reproject parts where fog is facing the skybox or empty space.
+Motion vectors can't be created where there are no discernible features to track and compute movement.
 * There is currently a hard cap of 32 lights per volume.
+This cap can be changed by editing the maximum light constants in [VolumetricFog.shader](https://github.com/sinnwrig/URP-Fog-Volumes/blob/main/Shaders/VolumetricFog.shader#L57) and [FogVolume.cs](https://github.com/sinnwrig/URP-Fog-Volumes/blob/main/Runtime/FogVolume.cs#L120)

+#### Under Development
 * Does not use physically based light scattering through the volume, as lingting is single-bounce only.
 This means that for directional lights, volumes will be evenly lit regardless of density.
 Lightmarching is planned on being added.
 * Orthographic cameras do not work.
-This is being worked on.
+This is planned on being fixed.
 * Baked lighting does not work at the moment.
 This is planned on being fixed.

 #### Transparency Handling
 Due to how transparent objects are rendered to the depth texture, transparency does not work out-of-the-box with Fog Volumes and requires some additional render feature setup detailed in this [Forum Post](https://forum.unity.com/threads/transparent-shader-problem.1059206/), although a brief tutorial will be provided:
-1. Put all the transparent renderers you want affected by fog in a seperate layer (i.e 'TransparentDepth).
+1. Put all the transparent renderers you want affected by fog into their own seperate layer (i.e 'TransparentDepth).
-2. Remove the layer created just now from the _Transparent Layer Mask_ field in the _Filtering_ section of your renderers.
-These objects will be rendered by us using the render feature.
+2. Remove the layer created just now from the _Transparent Layer Mask_ field in the _Filtering_ section of your active URP renderers.
+These objects will instead be rendered using the render feature.
 3. Add the Render Objects render feature to your renderers **before** the Fog Volume render reature.
 4. Set the _Event_ field of Render Objects to _AfterRenderingTransparents_
 5. Under _Filters_, set the queue to _Transparent_ and the layer mask to our custom transparent depth layer.